 Square faces have approximately the same width and length.
 They are characterized by a strong jawline and broad forehead.
 Round frames help round out your sharp features.

 Heart-shaped faces have broad foreheads, high and wide cheekbones, and narrow chins.
 Frames with broad lower rims help balance features and elongate the face.

 Oval faces have balanced proportions, with your cheekbones wider than your forehead and jawline.
 Your face is longer than it is wide.
 Nearly all sunglasses styles will look good on an oval face.

-Rectangular faces are longer than they are wide, similar to oval-shaped faces.
+Oblong faces are longer than they are wide, similar to oval-shaped faces.
 The difference is in the cheek line.
 Rectangular faces have long, straight cheek lines.
 Thick, angular frames will help balance your rounded features.